 We believe that by growing Moringa along with other organic foods, we can achieve nutritional freedom and return to an era when the food we ate was pure and unadulterated.
-Moringa may be the closest thing to a multi-vitamin in a single plant source.
-It may help fill in any gaps that may exist in one's normal diet, thus helping provide the nutrition that one needs to live a long and healthy life.
+Scientists have claimed that Moringa may be the closest thing to a multi-vitamin in a single plant source.
+It is believed that it may help fill in gaps that exist in one's normal diet, thus helping provide extra nutrition.
 And, growing Moringa is relatively maintenance free.

 Moringa Oleifera leaves and pods contain 90+ nutrients, 46 antioxidants, and 36 anti-inflammatory compounds.
 Researchers are calling it the most nutrient rich plant on earth.

 Moringa leaves are about 40% protein, with all of the 9 essential amino acids present in various amounts (histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine).
 Moringa is considered to have the highest protein ratio of any plant on earth that has been studied thus far.
-Moringa has protein quality and quantity similar to soybeans, but there are no reports of Moringa triggered allergies so it can be used for baby nutrition replacing soy.
-Moringa is not genetically modified or altered by humans.
+Moringa has a protein quality and quantity similar to soybeans.
+There are no reports of Moringa triggered allergies so it can be used as a substitute for soy in babies diets.
+Moringa is not genetically modified or altered.